ranja-sarkar/ranja-sarkar.github.io/_posts/2026-01-06-error-measurement.md

 <img width="178" height="29" alt="ah" src="https://github.com/user-attachments/assets/99c97bfa-5e77-4954-98bf-349d86328139" />

-n =  number of rows in the dataset, m = number of the columns in the dataset.
+*n =  number of rows in the dataset, m = number of the columns in the dataset*.

 Use of adjusted R^2 however is less generalizable and may still overfit the (tabular) data.